 Today in karate there are commonly ten Dan levels that can be awarded, starting from the lowest rank, Sho Dan (1st Dan) to the highest rank Ju Dan (10th Dan).
 There are also three honorific titles, Renshi, Kyoshi, and Hanshi, that can be awarded, usually only to very high level black belts.
 These titles are not automatically given.
 Each individual must first be nominated, and sponsored by a higher rank.
 The organization awarding a title will do so only after the nominee has been carefully vetted, based on the recommendation, and also on the individuals personal karate resume outlining their long dedication and study of their specific martial art.

 RENSHI: "A person who has mastered oneself".

-This person is considered an expert instructor.
-Renshi are no longer one of the many and is usually given at Yo Dan (4th Dan) or Go Dan (5th Dan).
-It is not unusual for a Renshi to be over 50 years old before this title is ever conferred upon them.
+This person is considered an expert instructor and it is not unusual for a Renshi to be over 50 years old.

 KYOSHI: "Knowledgeable person".

-Usually this title is conferred at Roku Dan (6th Dan) or Shichi Dan (7th Dan).
-It is not unusual for a Kyoshi to be over 60 years old before this title is ever conferred upon them.
+Usually this title is conferred at Roku Dan (6th Dan) and it is not unusual for a Kyoshi to be over 60 years old.

-A title given to the oldest and most senior black belt, usually the head of an individual karate organization, someone who has studied the art of karate for most of their lifetime.
-This rank signifies their true understanding of the art.
-It is not uncommon for a Hanshi to be well over 70 or 80 years of age before this title is ever conferred upon them.
+This title is given only to the oldest, and most senior black belts, Shichi Dan (7th Dan) or above, who have studied the art of karate for most of their life.
+This rank signifies their true understanding of their art and it is not uncommon for a Hanshi to be over 70 or 80 years of age.

 Remember: "It's not how long you have been training that counts, but how honestly."